'Allo 'Allo!: Locations

 Exterior shooting took place in Norfolk, much of it at Lynford Hall.

 Between 1982 and 1987, and from 1989 to 1992, all interior scenes were filmed in front of a studio audience at the BBC Television Centre studios in London.
 For the fifth series, recorded from December 1987 to August 1988, production moved to BBC Elstree Centre in Studio D. With hopes for a US syndication deal, the BBC planned to make 26 new episodes of the sitcom; hence, a bigger space was needed for the production.
 Even though the US syndication deal did not go ahead as planned, production remained at BBC Elstree Centre for the remainder of the fifth series.
 With more space available, the outside set of Café Rene became a semi-permanent structure in the former ATV Garage building.

+The exact location supposed to be depicted in the show was kept vague.
+The town of Nouvion does exist, and it is near Abbeville, which was referenced in the show on several occasions.
+However, it is only a few miles from the English Channel (the show's Nouvion was supposed to be "fifty miles from the coast"), and it is quite distant from the area targeted by the allied Operation Overlord which was supposed to have been seen in the last episode (in reality, it was not liberated by the Allies until September 1944).
+Road signs used as props in outdoor scenes of the show include signs for Caen, Orbec, Falaise, Livarot, and Pont l'Eveque — all consistent with a location in the department of Calvados, some 200 km to the west of the real Nouvion.

 Home media

 Australian and New Zealand DVD releases

-In Australia, Roadshow Entertainment, under licence from the BBC began releasing the series on DVD in 2006, on a semi-annual basis.
-To date, all series have been released on DVD; only The Return of 'Allo 'Allo!
+In Australia, Roadshow Entertainment, under licence from the BBC, began releasing the series on DVD in 2006, on a semi-annual basis.
+To date, all series have been released on DVD; only the Return of 'Allo 'Allo!
 TV special remains to be released.